Flex-Falk/Flex-Falk/README.md

 ### 👨🏻‍💻 Bio

 Hello there!
-I am currently studying Computer Science at the Leibniz University of Hannover with a special focus on Human-Centered Computing.
+I am currently studying Computer Science at the Leibniz University of Hannover in my Master's program with a special focus on Human-Centered Computing.
 Here I share my projects, either university or personal.

-I started programming at the beginning of my bachelor studies in 2019.
+I started coding at the beginning of my bachelor studies in 2019.
 Since then, I have been learning different programming languages and participating in different projects.
 Recently, I started focusing on topics related to human-computer interaction, such as app development, physical computing with microcontrollers, web development and usability engineering.

 This is btw a GIF of me working on a project: